The F Word (2013 film): Critical response

-The F Word was considered "one of the hottest films" at the TIFF, who named one of Canada's Top 10 films of the year.
+The F Word was considered "one of the hottest films" at TIFF, who named it one of Canada's top ten films of the year.

-On Rotten Tomatoes the film has an approval rating of 74% based on 134 reviews, with an average rating of 6.30/10.
+On Rotten Tomatoes the film has an approval rating of 74% based on 133 reviews, with an average rating of 6.3/10.
 The site's critical consensus states: "Its narrative framework may be familiar, but What If transcends its derivative elements with sharp dialogue and the effervescent chemistry of stars Daniel Radcliffe and Zoe Kazan."
 On Metacritic, the film has a score of 59 out of 100, based on reviews from 36 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film an average grade of "A–" on an A+ to F scale.

 John DeFore of The Hollywood Reporter gave a positive review of the film, remarking, "Hitting all the rom-com notes with wit and some charm, it'll be a crowd-pleaser in theaters and help moviegoers move on from seeing co-star Daniel Radcliffe only as the world's favorite wizard".
 Justin Chang of Variety wrote, "Roughly three parts charming to one part cloying, 'The F Word' attempts and largely succeeds at pulling off a smart, self-aware riff on romantic-comedy conventions while maintaining a core of earnest feeling".
-Film.com gave it a 7.2 out of 10, noting that it was "elevated from an above-average romantic comedy to a movie worthy of being embraced by a generation of twenty somethings because it refuses to let its characters off the hook".
-JoBlo.com's Chris Bumbray said that the film "feels like it could be the Toronto answer to the Sundance breakout hit 500 Days of Summer.
+Film.com gave it a 7.2 out of 10, noting it was "elevated from an above-average romantic comedy to a movie worthy of being embraced by a generation of twenty somethings because it refuses to let its characters off the hook".
+JoBlo.com's Chris Bumbray said the film "feels like it could be the Toronto answer to the Sundance breakout hit 500 Days of Summer.
 Like that movie, it takes a stale genre, and gives it a hip indie twist.
 It is director Michael Dowse's follow-up to GOON, and just like that film, its hilariously foul script disguises a surprisingly soft, big-hearted centre".
 Betsy Sharkey of the Los Angeles Times thought it was "the best, and sweetest, of the filmmaker's work yet".